• Art must be provided in vector format. .eps, .ai or .pdf

-A: We are currently running Adobe Illustrator CS5 on Windows operating systems.
+A: We are currently running Adobe Illustrator Cloud on Windows operating systems.

-Q: Do I need to pick my PMS colors?
+Q: Why do I need to pick PMS colors?

 Q: How big can the design be on my flag?

 A: With most of our products, the imprint / design area needs to have a certain amount of space from edges to allow for stitching and finishing.
-Below is a list of the maximum design sizes for some of our more popular products.
+Refer to the template for imprint size.

 Q: What is digital printing?